KitsapSolutions/nginx-configurations/sites-available/README.md

 I prefer to name variables and methods with what the stated effect is going to be.

-I the first version of the cache busting I named it "skip_cache".
+In the first version of the cache busting I named it "skip_cache".
 Good enough for that time.

 However, the actually statement from Nginx is "BYPASS".
 And due to the application I am busting cache on is Wordpress...